weidak/Personal-Portfolio-Website/README.md

-This website was created with Chakra UI and NextJS.
+This website was created with NextJS and ChakraUI.